StudySmarter - The all-in-one study app.

 More than 3 Million Downloads

 Jamestown was the first permanent English settlement established in the New World.
 It was forged through early struggle, diplomacy with Indigenous Peoples (also known as Native Americans), and the introduction of tobacco cultivation.
-Its eventual success led to the foundation of the Maryland colony and renewed interest of the English monarchy in colonising the New World.
+Its eventual success led to the foundation of the Maryland colony and renewed interest of the English monarchy in colonizing the New World.
 What were the struggles that the English encountered in Jamestown, how were they overcome, and how exactly did tobacco play a role?

 Jamestown was the first successful English settlement in North America, but it was not the first attempt.